georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Old Inmate Records in Georgia

-The Georgia Department of Corrections generates and manages inmate records of both active and released offenders.
-To access records of former inmates, querying parties can prepare and send a written request to the GDC’s mailing address:
+The Georgia Department of Corrections generates and manages inmate records of active and released offenders.
+To access records of former inmates, querying parties can prepare and send a written request to the GDC's mailing address:

 Inmate Records and Information

-PO Box 1529,
+P.O.
+Box 1529,

 Forsyth, GA 31029